AnXiniZ/En-Garde-/README.md

 8. Move "_>"

 Icons and their meanings:
-X means u hit, and only hits if adjacent
+- X means u hit, and only hits if adjacent
-B means u block X
+- B means u block X
-_ means wasting an action (do nothign)
+- \_ means wasting an action (do nothign)
-- means charging an attack for X
+- \- means charging an attack for X
-< means move back
+- < means move back
->means move forwards, if its attached with an X, you move forwards and push them back by 1 ^ = > * 3
+- > means move forwards, if its attached with an X, you move forwards and push them back by 1
+- ^ = > * 3
-$ means knock them back by 1 if adjacent, and any dashes exists during the parry
+- $ means knock them back by 1 if adjacent, and any dashes exists during the parry